Skip to main content

 Cons

-• Best Overall Thinx Speax Hiphugger
+• Best Overall Thinx for All Leaks Hiphugger

-• Other Incontinence Underwear We Tested
+• Other Incontinence Underwear for Women We Tested/Evaluated

 If you’re someone coping with incontinence—a.k.a. an overactive bladder—you may be familiar with the quest for protective underwear that’s functional yet stylish.
 Incontinence is common among people with female genitalia, especially post-pregnancy and childbirth, and the right pair of panties can help get you through your daily routine with minimal discomfort.